-The City's Reserve Fund Policy, which was most recently reviewed and updated in 2020, guides the development and use of reserve funds.
-The City continues to grow reserve balances (Figure 6) in alignment with the City's strategic objectives for services and asset replacement funding requirements.
-The decrease in 2023 is due to more capital projects being completed and funded from the reserves, most significantly the completion of the new Fire Station #1.
+The City's Reserve Fund Policy guides the development and use of reserve funds.
+The City continues to use reserves and the balances (Figure 6) fluctuate in alignment with the City's strategic objectives for services and asset replacement funding requirements.
+The decrease in 2024 is due to more capital projects being completed and funded from the reserves, most significantly are the work on underground infrastructure, multi-modal corridor improvements, and acquisition of future park land.
 The City does not yet have all master plans in place to determine asset replacement funding needs, however there is sufficient information to identify funding gaps for facilities, fleet and roads.
-These gaps are addressed by continuing to grow reserve balances to support strengthening the City's sustainability and flexibility in relation to capital funding decisions.
+These gaps are addressed through increases to annual capital funding and by continuing to contribute to reserve balances to support strengthening the City's sustainability and flexibility in relation to capital funding decisions.